cypherpunk-academy/michaelschmidt.berlin/content/en/blog/epikur-advertisment-and-tiredness-03-21.md

 title: Iris, why do I get so tired of watching commercials and shopping?
 date: 2021-03-23T19:00:00-01:00
 description: >
   Advertising has the intention to tattoo us inside.
-Then, when we see a trademark in the shop that we are tattooed with, we feel attracted to it.
+Then when we see a trademark in the shop that we are tattooed with, we feel attracted to it.
 The intention is that we conform to it and in the process there is fatigue and a kind of sadness.